junxit/us-congress-bills-114/bill.md

     >   - **(6)** *Not a major Federal action* Designation of a Corridor under this subsection, and incorporation of Corridors into agency plans under paragraph (1)(B), shall not be treated as a major Federal action for purpose of section 102 of the National Environmental Policy Act of 1969 (42 U.S.C.
 4332).
     >   - **(7)** *No limit on number or length of Corridors* Nothing in this subsection limits the number or physical dimensions of Corridors that the Secretary may designate under this subsection.
     >   - **(8)** *Other authority not affected* Nothing in this subsection affects the authority of the Secretary to issue rights-of-way on Federal land that is not located in a Corridor designated under this subsection.
+    >   - **(9)** *NEPA clarification* All applications for rights-of-way for natural gas transmission facilities across Corridors designated under this subsection shall be subject to the environmental protections outlined in subsection (h).

 - **(b)** *Applications received before designation of Corridors* Any application for a right-of-way under section 28 of the Mineral Leasing Act (30 U.S.C.
 185) that is received by the Secretary of the Interior before designation of National Energy Security Corridors under the amendment made by subsection (a) of this section shall be reviewed and acted upon independently by the Secretary without regard to the process for such designation.
 - **(c)** *Deadline* Within 2 years after the date of the enactment of this Act, the Secretary of the Interior shall designate at least 10 National Energy Security Corridors under the amendment made by subsection (a) in contiguous States referred to in section 368(b) of the Energy Policy Act of 2005 (42 U.S.C.
 15926(b)).